 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Rice, particularly brown rice, is one of the earthÕs finest foods.
+Rice, particularly whole grain or brown rice, is one of the earthÕs finest foods.
 It has been grown on earth for at least several thousand years, and probably much longer.
-However, today I cannot recommend any rice at all because medical reports indicate that it has ALL been poisoned with arsenic.
-This applies to all varieties of rice, including wild rice, and even sprouted rice.
+However, today we do not recommend eating much rice because medical reports indicate that it has ALL been poisoned.
+This applies to all varieties of rice.

 What are the symptoms of arsenic poisoning from eating rice?
-It is a mild arsenic toxicity.
-You may not notice many symptoms.
-However, symptoms can include fatigue, malaise, digestive upset or other rather vague symptoms.
-Arsenic toxicity will also delay or even stop mental development that is discussed in other articles on this website.
+Symptoms can include fatigue, malaise, digestive upset or other rather vague symptoms.

 Can I eat rice once a week?
 That is better than eating it daily, as millions of people do around the world.
-However, I suggest avoiding it completely until the problem is fixed.
+However, we suggest avoiding it completely or eat it even less often until the problem is fixed.